GyroSuperintelligence/BabyLM/README.md

 Traditional AI treats intelligence as something external, built through training on billions of parameters.
 GyroSI, by contrast, sees it as an intrinsic structural property and present even before learning, like in a human baby.

 Instead of storing learned patterns in gigabytes of weights, GyroSI uses physics to navigate through exactly 256 fundamental patterns.
-This complete map of intelligence fits in just 12.5KB.
-Every input byte becomes navigation instructions, transforming the system through gyroscopic operations derived from fundamental physics.
+Each input byte becomes a set of navigation instructions, transforming the system through gyroscopic operations derived from fundamental physics.
+Like epigenetics in biology, the same patterns express differently depending on the system’s internal state.

 ---